dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/utility/image-manager.md

 **Parameters**

-`imageData`: The `ImageData` object to save to an image file.
+`[in] imageData`: The `ImageData` object to save to an image file.

-`path`: The targeting file path with the file name and extension name.
+`[in] path`: The targeting file path with the file name and extension name.

-`overWrite`: A flag indicating whether to overwrite the file if it already exists.
+`[in] overWrite`: A flag indicating whether to overwrite the file if it already exists.
 Defaults to true.

 **Exception**